satcompetition/2023/README.md

 The 2023 SAT Competition will consist of the following tracks:

-* Main Track (including the opportunity to choose from several different proof checkers)
+* Main Track (including the *new* opportunity to choose from several different proof checkers)

 * Parallel Track